Crassula columnaris L.f.

 Crassula columnaris subsp. columnaris, Crassula mitrata, Tetraphyle columnaris

-Crassula columnaris is a dwarf succulent with short, erect stem completely hidden by 8 to 10 tightly packed leaf pairs, forming a tapering columnar body.
-It grows up to 4 inches (10 cm) tall, up to 1.4 inches (3.5 cm) in diameter, solitary, or spreads into small clusters by branching below ground.
+Crassula columnaris is a dwarf succulent with a short erect stem completely hidden by 8 to 10 tightly packed leaf pairs, forming a tapering columnar body.
+It grows up to 4 inches (10 cm) tall, up to 1.4 inches (3.5 cm) in diameter, solitary or spreads into small clusters by branching below ground.
 Leaves are brownish-green, up to 0.6 inches (1.5 cm) long, up to 1.2 inches (3 cm) wide, and have a rounded tip.
-Flowers are white, pale yellow, often tinged with red, and appear in winter or early spring clustered in a compact, round head at the top of the plant.
+Flowers are white, pale yellow, often tinged with red, and appear in winter or early spring clustered in a compact round head at the top of the plant.
 This species is monocarpic.
 It takes several years to mature and die after flowering.

-The specific epithet "columnaris" derives from a Latin word meaning "column-like" and refers to the growth habit of the species.
+The specific epithet "columnaris (kol-LUM-nair-iss)" is a Latin adjective meaning "columnar" and refers to the growth habit of the species.

 How to Grow and Care for Crassula columnaris